-- (iv) a simulation model of the brailing and sampling processes was developed to compare methods of estimating the selectivity bias from the paired samples; and - (v) the pooling of observer data to estimate the species composition was examined and found to be a reasonable alternative to the model-based estimates for strata of year-quarter, 5° longitude by 5° latitude and school association, for which observer coverage is at least 20%.
+- (iv) a simulation model of the brailing and sampling processes was developed to compare methods of estimating the selectivity bias from the paired samples, with the method of availability being shown to be the most accurate of those examined; and - (v) the pooling of observer data to estimate the species composition was examined and found to be a reasonable alternative to the model-based estimates for strata of year-quarter, 5° longitude by 5° latitude and school association, for which observer coverage is at least 20%.

-The results of these analyses will be presented at the Ninth Regular Session of the WCPFC Scientific Committee, 6-14 August 2013, Pohnpei, Federated States of Micronesia, in a working paper entitled "Update on the estimation of the species composition of the catch by purse seiners in the Western and Central Pacific Ocean, with responses to recent independent reviews".
+The results of these analyses were presented at the Ninth Regular Session of the WCPFC Scientific Committee, 6-14 August 2013, Pohnpei, Federated States of Micronesia, in Working Paper SC9-ST-WP-03, entitled "Update on the estimation of the species composition of the catch by purse seiners in the Western and Central Pacific Ocean, with responses to recent independent reviews".